-Lorraine O'Grady, solo exhibition From Me to Them to Me Again, curated by Storm Janse Van Rensburg, at the SCAD Museum of Art, GA.
+Lorraine O'Grady solo exhibition From Me to Them to Me Again curated by Storm Janse Van Rensburg at the SCAD Museum of Art, Savannah, GA.

 The SCAD Museum of Art presents an exhibition by Lorraine O'Grady, which brings together two major works in the artist's oeuvre.
 From Me to Them to Me Again showcases her single-channel video Landscape (Western Hemisphere) and a new series of haiku diptychs created by radically selecting and recombining individual panels from her earlier series of newspaper poems Cutting Out the New York Times, to achieve a totally new work in intellectual intention and aesthetic scope, published in 2017 as the large-scale editioned prints of her new series Cutting Out CONYT.
 The title of the exhibition references O'Grady's concern with the cyclical, interrogative way she revisits her own work in ongoing efforts to unlock new meaning and examine the relationship between the artist, her output, art institutions and the public.